zoujiaqing/Signal-Server/docs/signal-server-configuration.md

 - Under `Configuration Profiles and Feature Flags`, hit `CREATE` and choose `Feature Flag`.
 Enter a name and hit `Freeform configuration profile`

-- Select `YAML` as the type of `Feature Flag`
+- Select `YAML` as the type of `Freeform Configuration`

-  - Enter the following lines, and fill in the `sitekey` with the key generated from the `hcaptcha` section:
+  - Enter the following lines, and replace the `sitekey` with the key generated from the `hcaptcha` section:

 ```
 captcha: